SCHEDULES & TICKETS

-You will find below information about how to get to Patras by ferry, where to buy your tickets and information about Patras and its port.
+Below, you will find information on how to get to Patras by ferry, where to buy your tickets and information about Patras and its port, along with many photos.

 Ferries to Patras depart from Italy and the Ionian islands.
 The ferry trip to Patras lasts for 16-30 hours depending on the departure point.
 Patras is directly connected with Corfu, Ithaca, Kefalonia, Bari, Ancona, Venice, and Brindisi.